Pão de Açúcar at last.

 As someone who tends to limit my intake of hard liquor, I wasn’t quite ready to join Jill who enjoyed a caipirinha – considered Brazil’s national cocktail.
 I ordered a Paulistânia – an average American style lager brewed locally.

 I enjoyed the subtlety of the flavors in the dish I shared with Jill but was a bit disappointed that the food didn’t memorably cap off a memorable day for all of us.
 The cab ride back to the hotel was a different story.
-In fact, so notable was this cab ride it provided the subtitle for this entry.
+In fact, so notable was this cab ride that I considered it as the title for this post in its original length form but instead used it as the subtitle for this entry.